 Thai Foot massage is a centuries-old therapy that helps people heal and maintain their health.
-A foot massage therapist can employ various techniques in endless styles.
+A foot massage therapist can employ various techniques in a wide range of styles.
 For example, they can apply pressure with their hands, knuckles, or sticks.

 What are these variations about, how do they affect healing, and which style should you choose?
 Several questions intrigue you.
 Don’t worry.